aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Certificate Revocation

-Certificate revocation is a method in which CAs inform validators that an active certificate should not be trusted.
-This can occur when, for example, a private key has been leaked and the identity of the certificate's owner can no longer be trusted.
+Certificate revocation is how CAs inform validators that an active certificate should not be trusted.
+This commonly occurs when a private key has been leaked and the identity of the certificate's owner can no longer be trusted.

-s2n-tls supports two methods of certificate revocation validation: OCSP stapling, and CRLs.
-OCSP stapling differs from CRLs in that OCSP stapling is optional.
-A requester can ask a responder to send a stapled revocation status, but the responder may not actually send this response.
-However, CRLs exist for all valid certificates.
-If it can be assumed that OCSP stapling is supported by the peer of the application, it should be used as the method of certificate revocation validation.
-If this can not be assumed, and the CRLs for all received certificates can be obtained in advance, CRLs should be used instead.
+s2n-tls supports two methods of certificate revocation: OCSP stapling and CRLs.
+A fundamental difference between the two is that with OCSP stapling, the peer can choose not to send a certificate status response.
+Applications using this method will have to decide whether or not to fail certificate validation in this case.
+In contrast, with CRLs the application can check the revocation status of any certificate encountered without relying on the peer.
+However, CRLs must be retrieved and stored by the application, which requires more network and memory utilization than OCSP stapling.

+Users who want certificate revocation should look closely at their use-case and decide which method is more appropriate.
+We suggest using OCSP stapling if you're sure your peer supports OCSP stapling.
+Use CRLs if you're able to obtain CRLs for all certificates you expect to encounter.

 #### OCSP Stapling